Detailed guide on Vietnam labour law for foreigners

 Tax residents are subject to PIT on their worldwide income, encompassing both employment and non-employment earnings.
 Conversely, tax non-residents are only taxed on income derived from activities related to Vietnam, regardless of their physical presence in the country.
 The PIT rates in Vietnam vary depending on the individual's tax residency status.
 For tax residents, employment income is subject to a progressive tax rate of up to 35%, while non-residents face a flat rate of 20%.

-Compulsory Benefits
+Compulsory benefits

 In addition to PIT, Vietnam implements compulsory social insurance, health insurance, unemployment insurance, and trade union fees, forming an integral part of the country's social security framework.
 Both employers and employees are required to contribute to these schemes based on the monthly salary stipulated in labor contracts.